-Analysis | The GOP says its voting bills are about restoring faith in elections.
-The actual restrictions tell a different tale.
+Analysis | What the GOP voting restrictions actually do vs. what proponents claim

 Legislation in Georgia goes even further — to the point where high-profile Republicans are actually boycotting it.
 Lt.
 Gov. Geoff Duncan (R) refused to preside over the state Senate, and four GOP state senators declined to take part Monday as it passed a bill sharply curtailing the state’s current no-excuse absentee voting (a change, it bears noting, that was implemented by Georgia Republicans just 16 years ago).

 The bill that eventually passed in the state Senate, which is also opposed by Gov. Brian Kemp (R) and Georgia’s Republican state House speaker, would limit absentee voting to older people, the physically disabled, election workers, military and overseas Georgians, and those who are away from their home during the entire early voting period and Election Day.
 Even by GOP estimates, it would prevent 5 million of 7.7 million registered voters in Georgia from being able to vote absentee.
+(Republican state Senate Majority Leader Mike Dugan claimed, despite these numbers, that the bill “is not preventing anyone from voting by mail-in absentee.”)

 A separate bill in the state House was arguably less extreme — but also less targeted at perceptions of supposed problems in the 2020 election.
 The state House version would limit ballot drop boxes to being inside early-voting locations and require an ID for requesting absentee ballots.
 Again, that’s at least targeted.
 But the bill would also: